What is Ankylosing Spondylitis?

 Pathogenesis of Ankylosing Spondylitis:

 Multiple factors, such as the immune system of the body, the HLA-B27 gene, family history, stress, and other environmental factors, are responsible for the development of ankylosing spondylitis.
 A typical histological finding in ankylosing spondylitis is called Enthesitis.
 Enthesis is the insertion of a tendon, ligament, capsule, or fascia into the bone.
 In ankylosing spondylitis, this enthesis is inflamed at the vertebrae of the spine.
-Studies show that the entheseal fibrocartilage is the major target of the immune system and inflammation in ankylosing spondylitis.
+Studies show that the entheseal ?brocartilage is the major target of the immune system and inflammation in ankylosing spondylitis.
 In addition to this, there occurs the inflammation of the synovium that forms a cushion in the joints.
 As ankylosing spondylitis is a progressive disease, tissues around the joints and cartilages get destroyed gradually as the disease progresses.
 Further, a bony growth replaces the original and new cartilages by fusing them.
 This leads to the fusion of the joint bones which in turn causes the stiffness and immobility of the affected joints.
 This is predominantly observed in the affection of the spine in ankylosing spondylitis.

 Prevalence: